JamieS406/dms1_jamiesblog/posts/Post_06.md

 disable_html_sanitization: true
 ---

-I must say I'm rather pleased at the reception for my video, everyone was very kind and helpful with their comments!
+I must say I'm rather pleased at the reception of my video, everyone was very kind and helpful with their comments!

 **Parts I did well included:**
 1. Good use of metaphorical storytelling, ability to convey both message and personality